New Amsterdam Theatre

 Staff have reported many supernatural experiences over the last hundred years or so.
 It is thought that they relate to the activity of the spirit of Olive Thomas.

 Olive’s ghost is said to haunt New Amsterdam Theatre.
 The story goes that you can see her walking around, clutching a blue pill bottle.
+She has also been seen gliding across the stage, blowing kisses to an invisible audience.

 It seems that Olive appears mostly to men.
-If she appears to you, the best advice is to act calmly and be friendly so as to not upset her.
+If she appears to you, the best advice is to act calmly and be friendly so as not to upset her.

 The elevator man said there was a bell that was used to summon the elevator.
 Sometimes, he would arrive at the appropriate floor to find the ghost waiting for him!